 Hand Surgery Fellowship

-The one-year Plastic Surgery Hand Fellowship is one of only a few hand surgery fellowships in the country that truly integrates both Orthopedic and Plastic Surgery approaches to the diagnosis and treatment of upper extremity problems.
-The fellowship has been in existence since 1995, under the auspices of the Division of Plastic Surgery and is accredited by the ACGME.
+Our one-year Plastic Surgery Hand Fellowship is one of only a few hand surgery fellowships in the country that truly integrates both Orthopedic and Plastic Surgery approaches to the diagnosis and treatment of upper extremity problems.
+The fellowship has been in existence since 1995 and is accredited by the ACGME.

 OHSU Hand Fellowship

 Mail Code: L352A

 Portland, OR 97239